embedded-office/canopen-stack/docs/docs/usecase/emergency.md

 ### Emergency State

 The CANopen stack provides service functions to get internal information of the emergency error management.
-This simplifies the realization of a central error management within the CANopen device.
+This simplifies the realization of central error management within the CANopen device.

 The following example returns the number of currently active emergency errors: